reasonml/reasonml.github.io/docs/compiling-to-js-with-melange.md

 The install guide on the Melange website shares a lot of common steps with [our installation](installation.md), check it out: [melange.re/v2.0.0/getting-started](https://melange.re/v2.0.0/getting-started).

-Since [Melange v1](https://buttondown.email/anmonteiro/archive/melange-hits-v10/), it integrates with dune, the OCaml build system.
-This means that you can use dune to compile
+Since [Melange v1](https://buttondown.email/anmonteiro/archive/melange-hits-v10/), Melange integrates with dune.
+This means that you can use dune to compile your Reason code to JavaScript and also to bytecode or native.

 ## Template